ku-plrg-classroom/docs/cose215/dfa-eq-min/README.md

   <img src="../viewer.png" width="800px"/>
 </p>

-Similarly, you can dump and visualize any other automata (including `DFA`, `NFA`, and `ENFA`) that you implemented to check how they work.
+Similarly, you can dump and visualize any other `DFA` that you implemented to check how they work.

 This automata viewer will help you to understand the automata you defined.
 You can check whether your automata accept a given word or not by entering the word